camoverride/mona_lisa_override/README.md

 ## Run in Production

 Start a service with *systemd*.
-This will start the program when the computer starts and revive it when it dies:
+This will start the program when the computer starts and revive it when it dies.
+This is expected to run on a Raspberry Pi 5:

 - `mkdir -p ~/.config/systemd/user`
 - `cat display.service > ~/.config/systemd/user/display.service`